|God's Sacred Calendar|

 He was of course quoting scripture.

-21 My God, my God, why hast thou forsaken me?The sun was over the temple at His death and set exactly in the west, which is how the equinox was determined, as determined by God's Sacred Calendar.
-The full moon arose over the scene from the east, as determined by God's Sacred Calendar.
-The full moon provided ample light all night over the tomb while the Saviour rested.
+21 My God, my God, why hast thou forsaken me?The sun was over the temple at His death and set exactly in the west, which is how the equinox is determined, as specified by the Biblical Calendar.
+The full moon arose over the scene from the east, exactly at sunset, as determined by the Biblical Calendar.
+The full moon provided ample light all night over the tomb while the Savior rested.

 41 Now in the place where he was crucified there was a garden; and in the garden a new sepulchre, wherein was never man yet laid.